 - Consider evaluating other things such as the effectiveness of committees or board "follow-through".
-Avoid questions that compare individual board member performance; keep the focus on the whole board. - If your board relies on an Executive Committee which meets between full board meetings, a separate section might be needed to assess its relationship to the board (to be answered by everyone), its relationship to the Executive Director and the conduct of Executive Committee meetings.
+Avoid questions that compare individual board member performance; keep the focus on the whole board. - If your board relies on an Executive Committee that meets between board meetings, a separate section might be needed to assess its relationship to the board (to be answered by everyone), its relationship to the Executive Director and the conduct of Executive Committee meetings.
 Questions for such a section could be drawn from the other sections. - Section C on the Board's Relationship with the Executive Director is not intended as an evaluation of the Executive Director but rather an evaluation of the quality of the board's relationship with the Executive Director as judged both by the board and by the Executive Director.
-The items evaluated here should focus on matters that the board can change about its performance. - Version III gives a bit more attention than previous versions (see Sections A and B) to the board's awareness of, and interaction with external stakeholders.
+The items evaluated here should focus on matters that the board can change about its own performance. - The evaluation includes a question or two (see Sections A and B) intended to increase the board's awareness of, and interaction with external stakeholders.
 A stakeholder analysis exercise is one boards should undertake on a regular basis.
 There are lots of tools online to help design one. - Board evaluation can be done at any time of the year and should be put on the board's annual agenda.
 It may be best not to schedule it at the same time of the year that the board is conducting an evaluation of the Executive Director or preparing for the AGM.